-We also seek to promote a resilience / growth-mindset approach and this is explicitly taught through our PSHE curriculum alongside the teaching of learning behaviours.
+We also seek to promote a resilience / growth-mindset approach and this is explicitly taughtthrough our PSHE curriculum alongside the teaching of learning behaviours.

 However, we also recognise that praise is essential to the promotion of good behaviour in school.
-Every opportunity is taken to notice and congratulate the efforts of children demonstrating growth-mindset, resilience, positive learning behaviours, behaving sensibly, kindly, quietly, courteously, or displaying any of our school values and expectations.
+Every opportunity is taken to notice and congratulate the efforts of children demonstrating growth-mindset, resilience, positive learning behaviours, behaving sensibly,kindly, quietly, courteously, or displaying any of our school values and expectations.
+We use stickers to reward good behaviours, as well as opportunities for certificates from the headteacher for outstanding behaviour or work.
+In addition:

-- an opportunity is provided within assemblies for the celebration of achievement and the presentation of certificates and trophies - children are publicly thanked in assemblies - children are sent for praise and reward to the DSL (Mrs Kent) or Head Teacher and parents are, where possible, informed of this - class teachers record instances of good behaviour and work for reporting purposes - class teachers will inform parents of instances of particular positive contributions, be they academic or social - telephone calls may be made to parents with the child present to recognise excellence (behaviour, achievement, effort) and the parent is given the opportunity praise the child immediately over the phone - those children who consistently demonstrate the school values (Perseverance, Thankfulness, Fellowship, Respect, Courage and Wisdom) may be invited to Hot Chocolate Champions.
-One child per year group will enjoy this celebration with the Head teacher and/or DSL termly.
+• an opportunity is provided within assemblies for the celebration of achievement and Perseverance, Fellowship, Courage, Respect, Understanding, Thankfulness the presentation of certificates and trophies

+- children are publicly thanked in assemblies - class teachers record instances of good behaviour and work for reporting purposes - class teachers will inform families of instances of particular positive contributions, be they academic or social - those children who consistently demonstrate the school values (Perseverance, Thankfulness, Fellowship, Respect, Courage and Wisdom) may be invited to Hot Chocolate Champions.
+One child per year group will enjoy this celebration with the headteacher termly.